apache/dolphinscheduler/docs/docs/en/guide/resource/task-group.md

 ### Use of Task Groups

-**Note**: The usage of task groups is applicable to tasks executed by workers, such as [switch] nodes, [condition] nodes, [sub_process] and other node types executed by the master are not controlled by the task group.
+**Note**: The use of task groups is applicable to tasks executed by workers, such as `switch` nodes, `condition` nodes, `sub_process` and other node types executed by the master are not controlled by the task group.

 Let's take the shell node as an example:

 ![use-queue](../../../../img/new_ui/dev/resource/use-queue.png)